-We are grateful for helpful remarks to this and previous versions of the paper from Roland Bénabou, Matthias Benz, Marina Bianchi, Rafael Di Tella, Ed Diener, Paul Dolan, Richard Easterlin, Bob Frank, Paul Frijters, Klaus Foppa, Ralph Hertwig, Christopher Hsee, Danny Kahneman, Tim Kasser, David Laibson, Rafael Lalive, Richard Layard, Ed Lazear, Robert MacCulloch, Willi Meyer, Felix Oberholzer, Andrew Oswald, Mirjam Plantinga, Maurizio Pugno, Jason Riis, Wolfgang Stroebe, J.D.
-Trout and participants at the annual meeting of the American Economic Association, the European Economic Association, the German Economic Association and the Swiss Society of Economics and Statistics, as well as at the International Conferences on Hedonic Adaptation and Prediction in Harvard and on Adaptation and Reference Values at Brunel University, the Brookings/Warwick Conference on "Why Inequality Matters: Lessons for Policy from the Economics of Happiness" in Washington, a public lecture at Princeton University and the conference "Economics Meets Psychology" in Frankfurt.
+^{} Revised version for the Journal of Happiness Studies.
+We are grateful for helpful remarks to this and previous versions of the paper from Roland Bénabou, Matthias Benz, Marina Bianchi, Rafael Di Tella, Ed Diener, Paul Dolan, Richard Easterlin, Bob Frank, Paul Frijters, Klaus Foppa, Ralph Hertwig, Christopher Hsee, Danny Kahneman, Tim Kasser, David Laibson, Rafael Lalive, Richard Layard, Ed Lazear, Robert MacCulloch, Willi Meyer, Felix Oberholzer, Andrew Oswald, Mirjam Plantinga, Maurizio Pugno, Jason Riis, Wolfgang Stroebe and participants at the annual meeting of the American Economic Association, the European Economic Association, the German Economic Association and the Swiss Society of Economics and Statistics, as well as at the International Conferences on Hedonic Adaptation and Prediction in Harvard and on Adaptation and Reference Values at Brunel University, the Brookings/Warwick Conference on "Why Inequality Matters: Lessons for Policy from the Economics Meets Psychology" in Frankfurt.
 Data for the German Socio-Economic Panel has been kindly provided by the German Institute for Economic Research (DIW) in Berlin.